eruizc-dev/eruizc-dev/README.md

  - Better manage sessions, maybe vim-startify?
  - It's HIIIIDDDDEOUS when I open a file with ranger and it splits, can I have it fullscreen pls?
+ - ALE looks cool for highlighting, but I feel like it needs some configuration.
+   How heavy it really is to run?

 ### Features I should try